-The Work and Skills Strategy will contribute to the delivery of the 'Highly Skilled' theme by making sure there are good quality learning and training opportunities for all our residents and particularly our young people.
+The Work and Skills Strategy will contribute to the delivery of the Highly Skilled theme by making sure there are good-quality learning and training opportunities for all our residents, and particularly our young people.
 Our priorities to create a highly skilled city are to:

-- 1. Ensure all 16 and 17 year olds are in education, employment or training, and that the offer expands to meet the needs of a growing population of this age group and offers choice. - 2.
-Attract and retain more highly skilled graduates in the city and increase the number of Manchester young people accessing advanced and higher level skills provision, including apprenticeships, T Levels and Higher Education. - 3.
+- Ensure 16 and 17-year-olds are able and supported to access and participate in good-quality provision in education, employment or training, and that the offer is effectively communicated and expands to meet the needs of a growing population of this age group offering choice and opportunity. - 2.
+Retain and attract more highly skilled graduates in the city and increase the number of Manchester young people accessing advanced and higher-level skills provision, including apprenticeships, T Levels and Higher Education. - 3.
 Create opportunities for people to learn and demonstrate core skills and entrepreneurship. - 4.
-Strengthen the link between Manchester universities, post-16 colleges, training providers and employers, to drive inward investment and raise competitiveness at national and international level. - 5.
-Ensure that good quality careers education, information advice and guidance, supported by labour market intelligence, is available to all Manchester residents, and supports them to
+Strengthen the link between Manchester universities, post-16 colleges, training providers, adult education and employers, to drive inward investment and raise competitiveness at national and international levels. - 5.
+Ensure that good-quality careers education, information advice and guidance, supported by labour-market intelligence, is well communicated and available to all Manchester residents; and to ensure that it supports them to learn about and attain higher-skilled/ higher-paid employment opportunities, particularly those within the foundational economy, to benefit from in-work progression. - Work with employers to create more in-work training and progression opportunities (placements, apprenticeships, internships).

-- learn about and attain higher skilled / higher paid employment opportunities, particularly those within the foundational economy, to benefit from in-work progression. - 6.
-Work with education and training providers to ensure training meets the demands of the labour market, is of good quality, and can respond to changes in the economy and growth sectors. - 7.
-Influence the development and delivery of the GM Local Skills Improvement Plan to ensure the best outcomes for Manchester residents. - 8.
-Widen access to learning across Manchester's communities by increasing the availability of learning opportunities (e.g. bootcamps) that fall outside of traditional settings and engagement methods. - 9.
-Maximise the impact of available government funding (including the Levelling up Fund and Shared Prosperity Fund) on employment and skills outcomes in Manchester.
+- 7. Work with education and training providers to ensure training meets the demands of the labour market, is of good quality, and can respond to changes in the economy and growth sectors. - 8.
+Influence the development and delivery of the GM Local Skills Improvement Plan to ensure the best outcomes for Manchester residents. - 9.
+Widen access to learning across Manchester's communities by increasing the availability of learning opportunities (eg. bootcamps) that fall outside of traditional settings and engagement methods. - 10.
+Extend the reach of adult education in the city into our most disadvantaged communities, particularly those experiencing health inequalities, ensuring that there is a goodquality offer in improved learning environments. - Maximise the impact of available Government funding (including the Levelling Up Fund and Shared Prosperity Fund) on employment and skills outcomes in Manchester, with a focus in areas of the city with the highest needs.

-- More Manchester residents moving into highly paid and highly skilled careers. - Improved quality of careers education, information, advice and guidance. - Greater range of choice in learning and qualification routes. - Reduced number of people with no or low qualifications and increase the number of people with higher level qualifications. - Fewer businesses citing skills needs as a barrier to growth. - Reduced NEET rate. - Increased graduate retention. - Increased take up of technical and vocational education.
+- More Manchester residents moving into highly paid and highly skilled careers. - Improved quality of careers education, information, advice and guidance. - Greater range of choice in learning and qualification routes, and sufficiency of provision for the growth in the number of young people reaching the post-16 sector. - Reduced number of people with no or low qualifications and an increased number of people with higher-level qualifications. - Fewer businesses citing skills needs as a barrier to growth. - Reduced not in education, employment or training (NEET) rate. - Increased graduate retention. - Increased take-up of technical and vocational education. - Continued investment in education facilities in the city to ensure that all learners have access to high-quality 21st-century learning environments.